Having influence is not about elevating self, but about lifting others. – Sheri L. Dew

 People will say and do things in accordance with their dominant state and emotional frame-of-mind.

-An effective listener realizes that how a person is emotionally, will influence the meaning of their message, and they therefore take the other person’s emotional state and intentions into account throughout their interpretations.
+An effective listener realizes that how a person is emotionally will influence the meaning of their message.
+They, therefore, take the other person’s emotional state and intentions into account throughout their interpretations.

 Speaker’s Life Experience

 Every one of us has had a unique life experience to date.
 This experience has probably been filled with many disappointments and triumphs.
 Consequently, we have learned great lessons that have made us who we are today — providing us with a unique perspective on life, the world, and on our communication with others.

 An effective listener understands that they must interpret another person’s message in accordance with their life experience, learnings, and current circumstances.
 They fully realize that a person’s perspective and message is tinged with echoes of the wisdom, learnings, mistakes, and obstacles they have faced, failed at, and overcome, over the course of a lifetime.

 The presence of other people can significantly influence the message and information that another person is trying to get across.

 At times we will refrain from saying certain things or acting in a specific way because we are concerned that others may overhear us.
 For this very reason, an effective listener takes the influence of other people into account when interpreting the message of the person they are listening to.
 They carefully observe this person’s body language and eye movements in order to pinpoint where their attention is going, and they adjust their responses and analysis of the message accordingly.

 Sort Facts from Fiction

 It is very easy to become emotionally drawn into a conversation, that we simply lose all scope of reality and don’t distinguish the facts from the fictitious information we are hearing.